Appearance

 Configure a step

 Click Edit on a step.
-The editor has five tabs covering everything from content to sign-off.
+The editor opens with tabs covering everything from content to sign-off.

 Step tab — basics & content

 Step tab.
-Title and description, plus the content this step delivers and a Required toggle for completion gating.
+Title and description are rich-text editors; below them you pick the content this step delivers and set a Required toggle for completion gating.

 Access tab — who sees it and when